 The region of Kyzylorda, slightly bigger than Belarus, has a 95% ethnically Kazakh population, and a long history of patriotism.
 The town birthed basmachi fighters opposing Russian power and an indigenous intellectual movement led by Mustafa Chokai.
 Kyzylorda punches far above its weight in the output of national singers, akyns and wrestling champions.

-While most of Kazakhstan was inhabitated by Scythians around 3000 years ago, southern Kazakhstan was occupied by a different nomadic confederation: the Iranian Massagetae, most known for their warrior queen, Tomyris.
+While most of Kazakhstan was inhabitated by Scythians around 3000 years ago, southern Kazakhstan was occupied by a different nomadic confederation: the Iranian Massagetae, best known for their warrior queen, Tomyris.

 Iranians continued to dominate the region in ever-shifting political constellations, until they were gradually displaced by Turks arriving from the east.
 Between 750 and 1055 the city of Yangikent was the capital of the Oghuz Yabgu state.
 The Oghuz Turks founded it after getting kicked out of the more fertile Zhetisu region around Issyk-Kul by a tribe of Uyghurs.

 Harried by the Kipchak Turks, a sub-tribe went on to found the Seljuk empire and conquer much of Persia and Asia Minor.
-Today ethnic Turks, Azeris and Turkmens are descendants of Oghuz Turks and their language belongs to the Oghuz group of Turkic languages.
+Today’s Turks, Azeris and Turkmens are descendants of Oghuz Turks and their language belongs to the Oghuz group of Turkic languages.

 Throughout history, settlements along the Syr Darya rose to prominence to serve as trade emporiums for caravan routes on the Silk Road, only to fall into disuse when the river changed its course.
 Syganak was the most long-lasting of these.
 Thoroughly destroyed by the Mongols in 1219, Syganak was reinvigorated when the White Horde moved their capital here from the shores of Lake Balkhash.
 It became the capital of the Kazakh khanate in the 14th and 15th century, after which a slow decline set in.